zabulus/core/builds/install/arch-specific/win32/Readme.txt

 Introduction
 ============

-Welcome to Firebird 2.0 Release Candidate 1.
+Welcome to Firebird 2.0

 Intended Users
 ==============

-This release candidate is not intended for production use although it is expected to be nearly production ready.
-However, it is released for evaluation purposes and is expected to be tested by experienced users of Firebird.
-It is hoped that all field testers will read the release notes first.

- o DO NOT install this version if you have never used Firebird before.
-Use Firebird v1.5.3 instead.
+Firebird 2.0 has undergone extensive testing and is intended for widespread production use.
+However, users are recommended to follow standard practices before deploying this release on a production server. ie:

- o If you have been testing earlier Alpha or Beta releases please make sure you read the installation readme and the release notes.
+ o Please make sure you read the installation readme and the release notes.

+ o If you have data you value remember to back it up prior to installing this release.

+ o It is recommended that you remove any previous version prior to installation.
+Uninstallation preserves configuration files and log files.

+ o It is recommended that you carry out your own tests in a development environment prior to production deployment.

 Features in this release (all platforms)
 ========================================